maustrauk/revature-ERS/README.md

 * Data Access Object (DAO) level for data transactions between application and its database.

 ## Getting Started
-To upload this project you need to clone this repository using `git clone https://github.com/maustrauk/revature-ERS.git`\
+1. To upload this project you need to clone this repository using `git clone https://github.com/maustrauk/revature-ERS.git`\
+2. Run this project in your Java IDE\
-Make sure do download and install [front-end](https://github.com/maustrauk/revature-project-ERS-fe)
+3. Make sure do download and install [front-end](https://github.com/maustrauk/revature-project-ERS-fe)

 ## Usage